bradbunce/launchdarkly-react-logger/README.md

 The logger can be configured in two ways:

 #### Option A: Environment Variables (Default)
-Add these environment variables to your React application:
+The following environment variables are required when using the default logger:

 ```env
 # Your LaunchDarkly client-side ID